 Writing a letter to the editor (LTE) is an effective way of raising awareness on an issue.
 Here’s how you do it:

 - Be brief.
 As a general rule, you will want to keep your LTE under 200 words.
-However, be sure to find out the LTE guidelines of the paper you are submitting to beforehand to double-check that 200 words is an acceptable length.
+However, be sure to review in advance the LTE guidelines of your newspaper of choice to double-check that 200 words is an acceptable length.
 Generally guidelines are posted online; however you can also find out by calling the newspaper’s office.

 - Be creative.
 The best letters to the editor make readers look at an issue in a new way — introduce interesting facts that weren’t in the paper’s coverage of the issue, or look at the same facts from a different angle.